mercoglianoisidoro/cheatsheet/kubernetes/eks/Cluster_autoscaler.md

 ![Cluster Autoscaler](./images/clusterautoscaler.jpg)

-## Review od some detailsfrom the previous schema
+## Review of some detail from the previous schema

 **Prerequisites**